jbakery/Excel-Analytics/README.md

 Lariat Data Analysis

 I analyzed the fleet of Lariat rent a car to determine rental trends and profitability.
-I concluded that the customer needs to cosolidate there car models to acheive economies of scale.
+I concluded that the customer needs to cosolidate their car models to acheive economies of scale.

 Excel: https://docs.google.com/spreadsheets/d/1xXOAeZw2ALLprYugo6iWVVYQ1BFzSiC5/edit?usp=sharing&ouid=108888622758333969095&rtpof=true&sd=true